-Bitcoin's payment process (Figure 7) resembles that of Taler in one interesting point, namely that the wallet is given details about the contract the user is to enter (steps 7 to 11).
+Bitcoin's payment process (Figure 8) resembles that of Taler in one interesting point, namely that the wallet is given details about the contract the user is to enter (steps 7 to 11).
 However, in contrast to Taler, here the Bitcoin wallet(s) are expected to fetch the "invoice" from the merchant, while in Taler the browser provides the Taler wallet with the proposed contract directly.
 In PayPal and 3DS, the user is left without a cryptographically secured receipt.

 Card-based payments (including 3DS) and PayPal also extensively rely on TLS for security.
-The customer is expected to verify that his connections to the various Web sites are properly authenticated using X.509, and to know that it is fine to providing his bank account credentials to the legitimate verifiedbyvisa.com.
-However, relying
+The customer is expected to verify that their connections to the various Web sites are properly authenticated using X.509, and to know that it is fine to provide their bank account credentials to the legitimate verifiedbyvisa.com.6 However, relying on users understanding their browser's indications of the security context is inherently problematic.

-&lt;sup>4As previously said, this deposit request is aimed to translate coins into real money and it's accomplished by a merchant after successfully receiving coins by a wallet.
-In other words, it is the way merchants get real money on their bank accounts on users understanding their browser's indications of the security context is inherently problematic.
 Taler addresses this challenge by ensuring that digital coins are only accessible from fully wallet-generated pages, hence there is no risk of Web pages mimicking the look of the respective page, as they would still not obtain access to the digital coins.